pitininja/select-mania/README.md

 The text of the placeholder.

+Can be set by passing a `data-placeholder` attribute on the select element.

 #### removable

 Default: `false`

 Set this setting to `true` to be able to remove the selected option of a simple select, even without any empty option available.

+Can be set by passing a `data-removable` attribute on the select element.

 #### search